ryandvmartin/blog/content/post/fast_subroutines.md

 Which takes $0.365s$ per iteration.
 This isnt terribly bad.
 Some time is saved by using the standard library `max()` function instead of the numpy `np.maximum()` function.

 # Numba {#numba}
-[Numba](http://numba.pydata.org/) is just-in-time (JIT) compiler that at a very high level takes Python code and makes machine code that runs very fast.
-This method is most suitable to the case presented here with many loops and simple (to moderately advanced) mathematical operations.
+[Numba](http://numba.pydata.org/), the JIT compiler, at a very high level takes Python code and makes machine code that runs very fast.
 Recent versions of Numba support many Numpy functions (you can [check it out here](http://numba.pydata.org/)).
-This is the simplest way to speed up this type of triple loop happening in Python.
+To my knowledge, this is the simplest way to speed up this type of triple loop happening in Python.
 A simple decorator `@numba.jit` placed at the start of the function:

 ```python
 import numba